jundalisay/spblist/content/en/superphysics/principles/chapter-04b.md

 gravity_between :: (material_layer_limiter (matter_amount_in_identity1 / distance_between^2 : matter_amount_in_identity2 / distance_between^2)
 ```

+This translates as "the pushing force of spacetime between 2 material identities depends on the quantity and quality of matter in them and their distance from each other."

+In future posts, we can apply the same technique to Maxwell's equations to show how the spacetime, radiant, and material layers work together to create Electromagnetism.

 In price equations, this will allow us to more easily remove the influence of interest rates (of the financial system) and taxes (of the government) in order to reveal the natural price ratios from their own perspective.

 The gravity, interest rates, and taxes enter their own abstraction called a *limiter*.
-Moreover, this system does not require PEMDAS.
+Notice how this system does not require PEMDAS because of the allowance for mind-splitting behavior.

 ## Math with a Practical and Moral Purpose Inspired by Al-Khwarizmi and Descartes

-The above decontstructed equation gives us 2 benefits:
+The above decontstructed equation "`gravity_between`" gives us 2 benefits:

 1. Practical: It helps us *code* the equation more easily into procedures and algorithms
 2. Moral: It makes us think of `Mass1` and `Mass2` independently, and separate from its limiter